INTENS-FI/intens/README.md

 See `setup.py` for library requirements.
 These are for the server;
 the test script `sio-client.py` also requires `socketIO-client`.

-Once a model has been provided, `run-server.py` starts the service, running it on the Eventlet WSGI server.
+Once a model has been provided, `python3 -m simsvc` starts the service, running it on the Eventlet WSGI server.
 Other WSGI servers can be used if they are supported by Flask-SocketIO.
 The factory function for creating the WSGI app is `create_app` in `simsvc`.
 See `simsvc.config` for options that can be set with environment variables.

+A Docker image for the service can be built by running `make` in the `server` directory.
+See the `Makefile` for parameters.
+Note that the wheel file name may need to be updated if `setup.py` is modified.
+The image does not contain a model but is intended as a base: a runnable image can be built by adding a model, perhaps by using `models/Dockerfile`.
+In cluster deployments the same image is intended to be used for the server, the Dask scheduler and workers.
+The default command runs the server, which in the absence of specific Dask configuration starts workers according to the number of cores available, thus providing the whole service in a single container.

-By default the server listens at `http://localhost:8080/`.
+By default the server listens at `http://localhost:8080/` if executed outside Docker.
+The Docker image listens at port 8080 on all interfaces of the container.
 There is no authentication or any other attempt at security, so do not change it to listen actual network interfaces unless you are very well firewalled.
 On a multi-user machine you may want to use a Unix domain socket instead, although that limits your server and client options.
-`run-server.py` supports Unix domain sockets but, e.g., Java doesn't.
+The runnable simsvc package supports Unix domain sockets but, e.g., Java doesn't.
 Production deployments should be secured behind an ingress server, which handles SSL and authentication.